 According to David Weston, the TPM module has been given more functions in Windows 11.
 It can now not only serve to accelerate facial recognition, fingerprint recognition, disk encryption, but also be used to defend against the current popular ransomware virus and even sophisticated hacking attacks.
-So as stated in the system requirement list, the PC must support TPM 2.0 for Windows 11 update.
+So as stated in the system requirement list, TPM 2.0 must be supported and enabled on this PC for Windows 11 update.

 The following are more detailed differences of TPM 2.0 compared to 1.2.